By Herbert Asbury

 Many of the men who had brought them to California had gone on to the gold-fields, but others had remained in San Francisco, where they dwelt promiscuously with the harlots.
 They lived off the earnings of the women and what they could steal from the men who frequented the district.
 They also operated a few small, crooked gambling houses.

-During the first six months of 1850 approximately two thousand women, most of whom were harlots also, arrived in San Francisco from France and other European countries and from the Eastern and Southern cities of the United States, principally New York and New Orleans.
+During the first six months of 1850, approximately 2000 women, most of whom were harlots also, arrived in San Francisco from France and other European countries and from the Eastern and Southern cities of the United States, principally New York and New Orleans, Louisiana.
 Thereafter they came on every ship, and within a few years, San Francisco possessed a red-light district that was larger than those of many cities several times its size.
-Moreover, it was at least as cosmopolitan as the remainder of the population; it has been said that by the end of 1852 there was San Francisco by at least one prostitute.

 Most of these accomplished courtesans were attended by their pimps, whom they called macquereaux, a designation which the forthright San Franciscans soon shortened to “macks.”
-These unsavory gentry are still so called in San Francisco, although the red-light district was officially abolished some twenty years ago, and the city now, of course, has no prostitutes.
+These unsavory gentries are still so-called in San Francisco, although the red-light district was officially abolished some 20 years ago, and the city now, of course, has no prostitutes.

 The lowest of the newly arrived harlots joined their sisters in sin in the shabby dives on Telegraph Hill and along the waterfront, but others opened or became inmates of, elaborate establishments around Portsmouth Square.
 By close and diligent attention to business, many of these women amassed fortunes; one popular French courtesan is said to have banked fifty thousand dollars clear profit during her first year of professional activity in the New World.
 Several married prominent men and themselves became ladies of consequence, successfully persuading the dead past to bury its dead.
 Because of the lack of virtuous women, the prostitutes, especially those who dwelt in the elegant bagnios on Portsmouth Square, took an active part in the social life of early San Francisco.
 They were in particular much sought after as partners at the fancy-dress and masquerade balls with which the frolicsome miner sought to divert himself.